bekk/bekk-christmas/post/functional/types-and-kinds.md

 A higher-order function is a function with order > 1 (who'd-a thunk it!) - in other words a function that operates on other functions.

-In an analogous way, a higher-kinded type is a type that operates on other types so that their level of abstraction is greater than 1.
+In an analogous way, a higher-kinded type is a type that operates on other types so that their level of abstraction from concrete types is greater than 1.

 ```
 data StringContainerContainer c = { value :: c String }